 The neck is clean, long, muscular, and slightly arched.
 The body is slightly longer than it is tall.
 The loin is short and arched with a moderate tuck up.
 The back is broad and strong with a strong, level topline, and the chest is well filled.
 The tail almost reaches the hock and tapers toward the tip.
 The dog holds it up with a slight curve when alert; he may carry it behind or up when in motion.

 The shoulders are smoothly muscled and the forelegs are straight.
 The feet are oval and compact—the two middle toes should be longer than the other toes.
 Rear dewclaws must be removed; removing front dewclaws is optional.
 The hindquarters are muscular.

-This breed has no coat, although there is a coated variety that has a short, smooth, shiny coat.
+This breed has both hairless and coated varieties, which can be born in the same litter.
+The coated dogs have a smooth, shiny coat.
 Puppies of the hairless variety are born with a soft, downy birth coat, which falls off by 8 to 10 weeks.
 Mature AHTs may have whiskers, guard hairs on the eyebrows and muzzles, and very short, very fine hair (called vellus hair).
 The skin is warm and smooth.

 The American Hairless Terrier’s gait is smooth, powerful, and jaunty, suggesting great agility and speed.